ZDubeau/CoolToGo/README.md

 # CoolToGo
-# connection params in a file.json
+# connection parameters in a file.json